 On Sunday, we took Jolee to Blue Mountain Lake, part of the Delaware Water Gap Recreational Area, a spot we frequented with Miss Ellie.
 Jolee is nervous on a ride but ignites with excitement during hikes.

 We stopped at Indian Rocks, a viewpoint overlooking PA’s mountains.
 There was a heart-shaped arrangement of stones a previous hiker left behind that brought a smile.
 Curt snagged a photo of Jolee and me in the middle.
 Then on to Hemlock Pond, where several folks were enjoying the respite.
-Jolee took off, pulling out from the hold on the leash running into the woods.
+Once there, Jolee took off, pulling out from the hold on the leash running into the woods.